Popping Noise When Turning: What’s Your Car Telling You?

 The struts help the suspension system to cushion the impacts of off-road driving.
 It also works with spring coils to decrease any incoming shocks.
 It is a vital part of the suspension system and protects the structure and cabin of the vehicle from the impacts of shocks, bumps, and jerks.
-Bad struts will not only produce the popping sound but also put the entire suspension system into jeopardy.
+Bad struts will not only produce the popping noise when turning but also put the entire suspension system into jeopardy.

 SEE MORE :